-Plan Ahead with 40%.
+Plan ahead at 40%.
 A good rule of thumb to follow when working locum tenens is to set aside about 40% of your earnings throughout the year so you can pay the taxes you owe.

-Keep Track of Your Spending.
-Keeping track of your monthly expenses is helpful for numerous reasons – not only for filing taxes!
+Keep track of your spending.
+Keeping track of your monthly expenses is helpful for numerous reasons – not only for filing 2020 taxes!
 Separate your work expenses from personal so you can easily deduct them from your income when it’s time to file.

-As an independent contractor, there are plenty of work-related expenses that are tax deductible write-offs:
+As an independent contractor working through a locum tenens agency, there are plenty of work-related expenses that are tax-deductible write-offs: